 An Act to consolidate the Law Relating to Crimes and Criminal Offenders (Victoria)

-Three plaintiffs from Guinea who underwent female genital mutilation (“FGM”) appealed decisions from the Board of Immigration Appeals (“BIA”), which had denied their claims for relief and withholding of removal under the Convention Against Torture based on FGM.
+In Bah v.
+Mukasey, 529 F.3d 99 (2008), three plaintiffs from Guinea who underwent female genital mutilation (“FGM”) appealed decisions from the Board of Immigration Appeals (“BIA”), which had denied their claims for relief and withholding of removal under the Convention Against Torture based on FGM.

 ["A person who commits criminal acts as defined in Chapters 3, 4 or 6 against another person having, or have had, a close relationship to the perpetrator shall, if the acts form a part of an element in a repeated violation of that person's integrity and suited to severely damage that person's self-confidence, be sentenced for gross violation of integrity to imprisonment for at least six months and at most six years."]
 A woman was sentenced to three years imprisonment for having commissioned the genital mutilation of her daughter, and damages in the amount of 450 000 SEK were awarded to the

-The Charter aims to protect and promote the human rights set out in Part 2, including property rights and freedom from forced work (slavery), as well as the right to enjoy those human rights without discrimination.
-With respect to any proposed new law, the Victorian Parliament must prepare a “statement of compatibility,” which must examine the proposed law’s compatibility (or incompatibility) with the human rights protected in the Charter.
-While this statement has no effect on the validity of any law, it furthers the purpose of the Charter in promoting human rights.
-Furthe
+The Charter of Human Rights and Responsibilities Act (Victoria) aims to protect and promote the human rights set out in Part 2, including property rights and freedom from forced work (slavery), as well as the right to enjoy those human rights without discrimination.
+With respect to any proposed new law, the member of Parliament proposing the law must prepare a 'statement of compatibility', which must examine the proposed law’s compatibility (or incompatibility) with the human rights protected in the Charter.

 The Child Care, Protection, and Justice Act regulates the care and protection of children, including regulation of: the responsibilities and rights of parents; the role of local authorities; prohibiting harmful practices; procedures when children are accused of crimes; establishment of a child justice court system; and general child welfare.
 Under Section 78, no child can be taken without the consent of a parent of custodial figure.
 Punishment for such a crime is up to 10 years imprisonment.